objektwerks/scala/README.md

  The community edition is free, while the ultimate edition is subscription based.
 The Scala Eclipse IDE ( http://scala-ide.org ) is a poor alternative, IMHO.
 VS Code with Metals is a young and upcoming lightweight option.
 To each his/her own.;)
 3. **Scala Build Tool:** Known as SBT ( https://www.scala-sbt.org/1.x/docs/index.html ), it’s a build and dependency management tool that can do so much more via plugins.
 It’s similar to Maven and Gradle, but Scala focused.
-It’s a must have.
+It’s a must have!
 4. **Maven Repository:** SBT requires network access to the public Maven Repository ( https://mvnrepository.com ) to obtain versioned libraries.
-A continually updated copy of the public Maven Repository can be set up and maintained internally via products like Nexus and JFrog Artifactory.
+A continually updated copy of the public Maven Repository can be set up and maintained internally via products like Nexus ( https://www.sonatype.com/nexus-repository-sonatype ) and JFrog Artifactory ( https://jfrog.com/artifactory/ ).
 5. **Scala REPL:** The Scala REPL allows Scala developers to write code in a Unix/Windows terminal.
 Some Scala developers use it a lot, while others never do.
 It’s a nice tool to use for quick prototypes.
 It requires the installation of Scala ( https://www.scala-lang.org/download/ ).